 What kind of incompatibility issues are there with this softener?

-So far, we have yet to find any incompatibility issues with veneers treated with SS2.
+We have yet to find any incompatibility issues with veneers treated with SS2.
 This includes water-based stains and finishes, oil-based stains and finishes, lacquer, conversion varnish, polyurethane, alcohol-based finishes, wood dyes, shellac, and others.

 Is this veneer softener diluted?